slackalaxy/sboutils/README.md

 ## Requirements
 * [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/)
-* configuration file should go to: `/etc/sboutils.conf`
+* configuration file should go here: `/etc/sboutils.conf`
-* template files should be in: `/usr/share/sboutils/templates`
+* [template](./templates/) files should be in: `/usr/share/sboutils/templates`.
+These are the ones at [SBo](https://slackbuilds.org/templates/), I only added a `template.desktop` file.

 ## sboask
-Displays info about a SlackBuild (including immediate list of dependencies and whether they are already installed), uses [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/) to generate a full list of dependencies or SlackBuilds that depend on the searched entry, as well as, does some basic searching.
+This asks SlackBuilds.org about stuff.
+It displays info about a SlackBuild (including immediate list of dependencies and whether they are already installed), uses [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/) to generate a full list of dependencies, or reverse-dependencies (dependents) -- SlackBuilds that depend on the searched entry, as well as, does some basic searching.
 ```
 bash-5.1$ sboask help
 Usage: sboask [task] SlackBuild